harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/add-tas-connector.md

 ---
 title: Add a Tanzu Application Service (TAS) connector
-description: Connect Harness to a TAS space using a Harness TAS connector.
+description: Connect Harness to a TAS space by using a Harness TAS connector.
 sidebar_position: 6
 ---